Skip to content

 Creating Custom Agents

-2. Add at minimum IDENTITY.md, SOUL.md, and config.yml
+Add IDENTITY.md, SOUL.md, and config.yml

 How Agents Execute